jbdk/fresher/README.md

 - File changes on Windows are handled better; duplicate file change events are caught preventing needless rebuilds.
 - `fresher` uses one watcher goroutine instead of one goroutine per watched directory.

 # Config File Details:

+Create a config file with the `fresher -init` command.

+Some config file fields can be overridden by flags to `fresher`.
+- GoTags is overridden by -tags.
+- Verbose is overridden by -verbose.

 | Field | Description | Default|
 |-------|-------------|--------|